JezreelZaldarriaga/Login_project/README.md

 2.)
 Login Screen (login.dart)
 3.)
 Home (home.dart)

-we separated the main method (main.dart) and another class file (FadeAnimation.dart) away from the screens folder so we would be able to easily determine future errors.
+We separated the main method (main.dart) and another class file (FadeAnimation.dart) away from the screens folder so we would be able to easily determine future errors.

-IDE we used is VisualStudioCode.
+The IDE we used is VisualStudioCode.

 APPLICATION MANUAL/ INSTRUCTIONS:

-#Note: Opening or Running the app would first direct you to the SplashScreen with a welcome message, developer's names, and a button.
+#Note: Opening or running the app would first direct you to the SplashScreen with a welcome message, developer's names, and a button.
    1.)To start, 'PRESS' the button to proceed to the login screen.
-   2.)In the login Screen, provide the username and password then press login.
+   2.)In the login screen, provide the username and password then press login.
       Enter the following credentials:
       Username: cictapps@wvsu.edu.ph
       password: 1234
 #Note:  The login screen will now redirect you to the home screen.
 Our Home screen is less functional except for the Log-out button.

    3.)
-To logout, Press the logout button.
+To logout, press the logout button.